goncalonunobernardo/LPOO1718_T3G4/README.md

 1. Download the project from the corresponding GitHub repository.
 2. Import project in Android Studio.
 3. When prompted to update project upon start, **don't!**
-4. Include the jar dependencies:
+4. Include the jar dependencies present on the jar_files folder
-    - gdx-freetype.jar

 Gradle version: 2.14.1

 ### Tests

-To run the tests you must include 3 jar dependencys:
+To run the tests you must include 3 jar dependencys and add JUNIT4 to your path:
 - gdx-box2d-gwt.jar
 - gdx-box2d.jar
 - gdx-box2d-natives.jar